jlleongarcia/jlleongarcia/README.md

 - 🤝 I’m looking for help with **AI kart circuit ** - a Python AI model that given any track circuit, it will find the fastest path to the finish line

-- 📝 I regularly update the content on [https://reisikei.github.io/Financial_analysis_R](R data driven financial insights) and [https://reisikei.github.io/RPi/](RPi configuration), being both Github pages fed from two of my public repositories.
+- 📝 I regularly update the content on <a href="https://reisikei.github.io/Financial_analysis_R/">(R data driven financial insights) and [https://reisikei.github.io/RPi/](RPi configuration), being both Github pages fed from two of my public repositories.

 <h3 align="left">Connect with me:</h3>
 <p align="left">